yuwang01/HelloLeap/README.md

 ![alt tag](icon.png)

-A simple program to visualize one hand skeleton
+A simple program to visualize one hand skeleton: [Demo](http://youtu.be/NZuJxayxJvY)

 Dependencies:
   * GLFW